Can Dogs Take Valerian Root? | Xen Pets

 Is Valerian Root Safe For Dogs?

-Though valerian root is generally considered safe for dogs, large doses may cause digestive upset and it shouldn’t be used in pregnant dogs.
+Though valerian root is generally considered safe for dogs, large doses may cause digestive upset and it shouldn’t be used in pregnant or nursing dogs.
 As always, consult your veterinarian if you have any concerns about valerian root and our valerian root supplement.

 How to Give Your Dog Valerian Root